hoferandrea/Sentinel-Playground-Bicep-Edition/README.md

 az bicep build --file .\sentinelInfra\mainInfra.bicep
 ```

-## Faq / limitations / bugs
+## FAQ / limitations / bugs
-- if you rerun the deployment (to update the infra), the deployment of the sentinel config EntitiyAnalystics resource fails with "Bad Request: Update request should provide ETag".
+- If you rerun the deployment (to update the infra), the deployment of the sentinel config EntitiyAnalystics resource fails with "Bad Request: Update request should provide ETag".
 Other resources get updated.
 This is a known API issue: https://github.com/Azure/bicep/issues/9206 (https://github.com/Azure/bicep/issues/5256 / https://techcommunity.microsoft.com/t5/azure-observability/update-saved-search/m-p/328553).

 # Credits
 - Enable Content / Analytics Rules: I modified the script from [Javier Soriano